Finance bill 2020 – Research Tax Credit: Important adjustments voted at first reading by the National Assembly

 Béatrice Prim

-Beatrice, a Senior Manager who has been attached to the research and development team since 2010, advises her clients on CIR (security, defence during tax audits) and coordinates missions on […]
+Beatrice, a Director who has been attached to the research and development team since 2010, advises her clients on CIR (security, defence during tax audits) and coordinates missions on European […]